sci-42ver/SICP_SDF/sicp_notes.md

   i.e. give one interface to modify data.
 - > Isolating changes to improve performance
   Here `make-sum` can be simplified at least to the book one which contains the former 4 cases of `simplify-sum`.
+### lec10
+- > 1.
+Eval for sums of numbers
+  based on section 2.3 but will eval.
+  - It also gives one *step-by-step process* of how we get one good implementation.
+- TODO
+  - `range-add-2` seems to be learned somewhere in the book.
+- notice
+  > when checking types, use the else branch *only for errors*
+-
+### lec12
+-
 ## recitation
 ### 5
 - See Problem 1-(a) and (c).